 The exercise price for the Warrants is \$11.50 per share of Common Stock.
-The closing price per share of our Common Stock on February 7, 2024 as reported by Nasdaq was \$2.75 per share.
+The closing price per share of our Common Stock was \$2.26 per share on January 31, 2024.
 There is no guarantee that the Warrants will ever be in the money prior to their expiration, and as such, the Warrants may expire worthless.